thor314/obsidian-setup/Getting Started with Obsidian.md

 Try creating a couple notes (Ctrl-N), add some tags, and open the tags pane (Ctrl-P show tags).
 Also take a look at the directory structure (Ctrl-P show files; or for a different interface, Ctrl-P file tree reveal active file).

 Tag structure is more dynamic and flexible than directory structure.
 When thinking about how to organize your files, consider using directories to separate notes with entirely different intents.
 For example, keep a directory for each of journal, notes, and self-organization to keep them separate; but, use tags to organize your notes within these directories.
+If you intend to use Obsidian on mobile, you might consider keeping some notes in a special mobile folder, so that those notes easier to find.

 You can also use YAML front-matter to set tags and other metadata for your files, which is particularly useful when combined with templating and creating databases of your notes with the popular [Dataview](obsidian://show-plugin?id=dataview) plugin.
 Dataview is powerful, complex, and not worth diving into right now; I only mention it now as food for thought on how you might consider using your note metadata.
 ```